Lartu/katalyn/README.md

 Contributions both to the language and the standard library are welcome.
 There are a lot of things to be done on the interpreter side.
 Performance optimizations, bugfixes, code cleanup, ports to more efficient languages, all are welcome.
-Alternatively, if you've learned yourself some Katalyn (for the greater good), you can also contribute code to the standard library.
+Alternatively, if you've learned yourself some Katalyn (for the greater good), you can also contribute code to the standard library or write examples and documentation.
 Other ways of contributing are writing IDE extensions or any other utilities that improve the Katalyn ecosystem.
+Be creative!
 We are new here, every bit helps!

-TODO.
-Code of Conduct.
+Even telling your programmer friends about Katalyn is very useful!

+Contributors are expected to behave by the Katalyn Code of Honor.
+Basically, please be nice to everyone.

 ## Getting Help